-The Right to Education Act (RTE) is an important legislation that marks a watershed in the education system in India.
+The Right to Education Act (RTE) is important legislation that marks a watershed in the education system in India.
 With its enactment, the right to education has become a fundamental right in the country.
 In this article, you can read all about the RTE, its significance, provisions and challenges for the UPSC exam.

 Right to Education Act